Install

 /etc/lme/pass.sh

-and owned by root, while service user passwords will be stored at/etc/lme/vault/
+and owned by root, while service user passwords will be stored in/etc/lme/vault/

-lme.service is a KICK START systemd service.
-It will always succeed and is designed so that the other lme services can be stopped and restarted by stopping/restarting lme.service.
+is a kick start systemd service.
+It will always succeed and is designed so that the other lme services can be stopped and restarted by stopping/restartinglme.service

 sudo -i systemctl stop lme.service